smalyu/telegram_sender/README.md

 # telegram_sender: Asynchronous Telegram Message Sender

-**telegram_sender** is an asynchronous Python package designed to send messages, photos, and videos (single or multiple) to multiple Telegram users efficiently.
+**telegram_sender** is an asynchronous Python package designed to send messages, photos, and videos (single or multiple, in any order) to multiple Telegram users efficiently.
 It leverages Python's `asyncio` and `aiohttp` libraries to handle concurrent HTTP requests, making it suitable for broadcasting messages to a large number of users with optimal performance.

 ## Table of Contents